Climate Change in Australia

 Summary climate projection statements

-These are based on the current generation climate model data, but also synthesise additional information (such as model evaluation and downscaling) and include confidence assessment.
+These are based on climate model data, but also synthesise additional information (such as model evaluation and downscaling) and include confidence assessment.
 These, mainly qualitative, statements provide key contextual information for the quantitative information also available on the website, as well as providing key messages for a range of purposes.

 They are drawn from the conclusions of the Cluster and Technical Reports, where supporting analysis may also be found.
 On the website, these statements are best viewed by using the Regional Climate Explorer which allows users to navigate through key messages across the clusters and sub-clusters.